Gusto/omniauth-gusto/README.md

 ## Sample Response

-Below is an example Auth Hash availble in `request.env['omniauth.auth']`
+Below is an example Auth Hash availble in `request.env['omniauth.auth']`:

 ```ruby
 {